digitalcurrencymom/BAN-6420-MILESTONE-1ASSIGNMENT/README.md

 Not integrated with external payment gateways or APIs

-Designed for demonstration purposes only, not production use
+Intended for demonstration purposes only, not production use

 ## Author
 Kendra Onah